dnth/satellite-image-deep-learning-course/README.md

 - Notebooks should be self contained by including a cell for installing requirements, and runnable on Google colab

 ## Contributing
 Contributions are welcome!
-Please identify a chapter you would like to work on, and create an issue with the chapter name as the title and assign yourself.
+Each chapter has an Issue on this repository, feel free to comment on these issues and if you decided to work on a chapter, assign the relevant issue to yourself.
 Then create a fork of this repository with your changes and make a pull request.
 Note that notebooks must be runnable in the Google Colab environment.
 Useful links below:

 - [Markdown Basics](https://quarto.org/docs/authoring/markdown-basics.html)
 - [Quarto VS Code Extension](https://marketplace.visualstudio.com/items?itemName=quarto.quarto)